 The one catch is that only some of the meals are dairy-free.
 This limits your selection.
 For example, in this current week, I counted nine dairy-free meals.
 That’s still a decent range but it’s not as good as companies that focus entirely on dairy-free meals.

-The price may make the company unrealistic for many people.
+for many people.
 It is also a local company and just delivers to the greater Los Angeles area.
 As such, it won’t be an option for every situation.

 Ice Age Meals